A suite with a butler? Chilled Chardonnay (complimentary) whenever you please? No lines and no tipping? Say hello to VIP cruises!

 Say “hello” to the exclusive ship within a ship concept!

-Many big ships now have VIP sections that give you that small ship experience on a big ship.
+You know how you can get VIP treatment at hotels?
+Many big ships now have VIP sections that give you something similar, but better – that small ship experience on a big ship.

 Norwegian Cruise Line was one of the first to get into the game.